 Wreck of the Sea Venture

-It is commonly believed that the brothers Sylvester and Ignatius Jordaine were related to Captain John Jourdain of the East India Company, Chief Factor for the English in Bantam, and that the latter was a cousin of Vice-Admiral Sir Joseph Jordan of the Royal Navy.
+Samuel Jordan was on the Sea Venture with Sylvester, and Lutley along with other researchers have assumed that the two were related.
+It is also commonly believed that the brothers Sylvester and Ignatius Jordaine were related to Captain John Jourdain of the East India Company, Chief Factor for the English in Bantam, and that the latter was a cousin of Vice-Admiral Sir Joseph Jordan of the Royal Navy.

 Sir Joseph Jordan